 A study conducted by the International Union for Conservation of Nature found that at least 28 percent of the world’s freshwater shrimp species are threatened with extinction.

 Forget the “reel deal”!
 More and more vegan shrimp dishes are making their way onto restaurant menus.
-You can also trawl the frozen-food section of your local supermarket or specialty store to find vegan shrimp and dozens of other mock meats.
+You can also trawl the frozen-food section of your local supermarket or specialty store to find vegan shrimp and dozens of other vegan seafood options.

-If you’re fishing for a heart-smart way of eating that’s fish-friendly and good for the environment, a vegan diet is the perfect catch.
-The consumption of plant-based foods has been linked to better cardiovascular health as well as a decreased risk of developing cancer, diabetes, and obesity.
+If you’re fishing for a heart-smart way of eating that’s fish-friendly and good for the environment, going vegan is the perfect catch.
+The consumption of vegan foods has been linked to better cardiovascular health as well as a decreased risk of developing cancer, diabetes, and obesity.